ComunidadAylas/PackSquash/CONTRIBUTING.md

   results of that research, in the form of ideas, documents, or proofs of concept.
 - Sharing packs that are useful for developers to analyze to improve PackSquash.
-  For example, packs that were protected with techniques different than those of PackSquash, or that have a distribution of assets that highlights a problem or exhibits interesting performance characteristics.
+  For example, packs that were protected with techniques different from those of PackSquash, or that have a distribution of assets that highlights a problem or exhibits interesting performance characteristics.
 - Writing or reviewing code that fixes a defect, adds a feature or implements an